geoserver/geoserver/doc/en/developer/source/source.rst

    $ git config --global core.autocrlf input

-The value "input" respects the line ending form is present in the git repository.
+The value "input" respects the line ending form as present in the git repository.

 .. note::